gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/ec2/README.en.md

 4. Wait CloudFormation deployment complete

    {{% notice info %}}
-   This will take about 2 minutes to provision
+   This will take about 2 - 3 minutes to provision
    {{% /notice %}}

 5. Get CloudFormation output
    ![EC2 CloudFormation Output ](/images/ec2-cf-output.png)

-6. Open an SSH client, connect to your instance:
+6. Open an SSH client, connect to your instance, replace <EC2_IP_Address> with the EC2 IP
 ```shell

 cd ~/Downloads